wwongpai/Observability/agent/eks-mix/README.md

         - containerPort: 80

 ```
+> [!NOTE]
-** Bind this [RBAC (Getting Started with Datadog )](https://docs.datadoghq.com/integrations/eks_fargate/?tab=datadogoperator#aws-eks-fargate-rbac) to application pod by setting Service Account name.
+> Bind this [RBAC (Getting Started with Datadog )](https://docs.datadoghq.com/integrations/eks_fargate/?tab=datadogoperator#aws-eks-fargate-rbac) to application pod by setting Service Account name.
 In this case, I created a new one called datadog-agent as you see in the first step.
 If application deployment already has a service account in place, you can use that service account instead of creating a datadog-agent one by adding the following permission to your existing ClusterRole